New determination of the neutrino hadronic production cross sections from GeV to beyond PeV energies: Results on the production cross section and emissivity

 Each prediction provides the corresponding uncertainty from the production cross section.
 The relative uncertainty on the total $\epsilon(E_\nu)$ is shown in the bottom panels.
 As expected, the dominant contribution comes from $p+p$ interactions.
 However, scatterings involving He collectively yield a similar emissivity, with the He$+p$ channel becoming comparable to $p+p$ at very high energies for all $\nu$ flavors, due to the different high-energy behaviour hinted at by CALET measurements~\cite{Adriani_2023}.
 The decrease of the $p$/He CR ratio with energy explains why the predicted emissivities from $p+p$ and He$+p$ interactions converge at high energies, given that the cross section for the latter is roughly 3.15 times larger than that of the $p+p$ channel.
 This plot is intended as an illustrative example to highlight the impact of our cross-section model once convolved with typical astrophysical source spectra.

 The statistical uncertainty on $\epsilon(E_\nu)$ due to hadronic production cross sections is approximately $5\%$ for $E_\nu \lesssim 10^3$~GeV, and increases to $>10\%$ for $E_\nu \gtrsim 10^6$~GeV.
-For comparison, we show the results in dashed lines from~\cite{Kamae:2006bf} (Kamae),~\cite{Koldobskiy:2021nld} (AAfrag), and~\cite{Bhatt_2020} (Bhatt) for the $p+p$ channel.
+For comparison, we show the results in dashed lines from~\cite{Kamae:2006bf} (Kamae),~\cite{Koldobskiy:2021nld} (AAfrag), and~\cite{Bhatt_2020} (Bhatt) and \cite{kelner+06} (Kelner) for the $p+p$ channel.
 The models by Kamae and Bhatt do not provide full coverage across the proton and neutrino energy range required for this plot, and are therefore cut accordingly.
 There is excellent agreement at low energies ($E_\nu \lesssim 100$~GeV) among our model, AAfrag, and Bhatt.
 Overall, our results and Bhatt's (orange line) agree within $\sim10\%$, while AAfrag shows deviations up to $\sim20\%$.
 Conversely, Kamae exhibits significant discrepancies below $10^3$~GeV (except for $\nu_e$), while remaining broadly consistent with the other models between $10^3$~GeV and $10^4$~GeV.
+Kelner’s model shows significant discrepancies (e.g. up to 50\% or larger for $E_{\nu}>20$ GeV) at all energies and across all channels.
+The particularly large mismatch for the $\bar{\nu}_e$ channel (up to 100\% for $E_{\bar{\nu}_e}>20$ GeV) arises because the model uses an average of the $\pi^-$ and $\pi^+$ cross sections, which strongly overestimates the $\bar{\nu}_e$ yield.
+Overall, the Kelner parametrization substantially overestimates neutrino production in every channel, as already noted in \cite{Koldobskiy:2021nld}.
 As a general trend, our new cross sections predict an emissivity that, at least for the dominant $p+p$ channel, is a bit higher that the Monte Carlo state of the art.